HaydenManning/eve-market-project/README.md

+This app is rather slow as it is pulling and creating ~12000 components, please allow 4-10 seconds for the components to load and display data.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>